MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-incremental-copy-data-warehouse-lakehouse.md

 ### Step 4: Add the copy activity to copy incremental data

-In this step, you add a copy activity to copy the incremental data between old watermark and new watermark from Data Warehouse to Lakehouse.
+In this step, you add a copy activity to copy the incremental data between the last watermark and new watermark from Data Warehouse to Lakehouse.

 1. Select **Activities** on the top bar and select **Copy data** -> **Add to canvas** to get the copy activity.